gulp-cookery/gulp-chef/README.md

 #### Referencing Tasks

-Or you can reference other task by its name.
+You can reference other task by its name.
 ```
 var recipes = configure({
   src: 'src',